ALL FOR WALKER

 “It was hell.
 I had to resist the urge to run away every day we walked into clinic, but then when the elevator doors opened to reveal hundreds of kids on the oncology floor I realized that I can never turn a blind eye to this shocking reality,” Tara said.
 “I vowed that once we got through our own journey, I would continue to help others impacted by the disease.”

 Today, Tara advocates for more research funding that will advance treatment options for children with rare and inoperable brain tumors.
-For three years (2018, 2019, 2021), Tara has chaired “No Laughing Matter – A Night of Comedy in Support of the Children’s Brain Tumor Project.”
+Since 2018, Tara has chaired “No Laughing Matter – A Night of Comedy in Support of the Children’s Brain Tumor Project.”

-Combined, the three events have raised more than $1.75M for research.
-Save the Date for October 14, 2022 at the New York Athletic Club!
+Combined, the events have raised more than $4M for research.
+Save the Date for October 10, 2024 at the New York Athletic Club, Central Park South!

 Tara is doing something.
 You can do something, too.
 Donate to the Children’s Brain Tumor Project today.